RemusDBD/remusctf-writeup/writeups/hacker101/2024/1/index.md

 ![](img/5.png)

-same payload
+Same payload
 `<img src=x onerror="alert('XSS')"`

 ![](img/6.png)
-but another flag.
-How stupid am I.
+But another flag.
+How stupid I am.

-The room also is vulnerable to CSRF but unsucessful to locate where the shell.php has been uploaded to
+The room also is vulnerable to CSRF but unsucessful to upload any shell to the room.
 payload:
 ```
 html